TEXploder/TEX-FZ-Anims/README.md

 ```

 # Installation
-- Option 1: For beginners: Drag and drop the folders from my github "bm Files" into your "dolphin" folder in "qflipper/SD Card".
-After that download the manifest.txt file from the dolphin folder and add the Animations from my manifest in there and upload it again to the dolphin folder.
-Restart your flipper and enjoy these beautiful animations
+- Option 1: For Beginners:
+1. Drag and drop the folders from my GitHub "bm Files" into your "dolphin" folder located in "qflipper/SD Card".
+2. Download the manifest.txt file from the dolphin folder.
+3. Add the animations from my manifest into that file.
+4. Upload the modified manifest.txt file back to the dolphin folder.
+5. Restart your flipper and enjoy these beautiful animations.

+- Option 2: If you only want my animations without any others:
+1. Delete the existing dolphin folder.
-If you just want to have my animations without others, delete the dolphin folder and create a new empty one.
-After that just paste the files inside my github "bm Files" into the dolphin folder.
-Restart your flipper and enjoy these beautiful animations
+2. Create a new empty dolphin folder.
+3. Paste the files from my GitHub "bm Files" into the new dolphin folder.
+4. Restart your flipper and enjoy these beautiful animations.

-- Option 2: Build yourself: I guess if you want to do this you know how to.
-(All files in pngs)
+- Option 3: Build Yourself:
+If you choose this option, I assume you know what you're doing.
+(All files are in PNG format).